-- 19. In accordance with the PAA and the general notice issued in terms thereof, I have a responsibility to report material findings on the compliance of the entity with specific matters in key legislation.
-I performed procedures to identify findings but not to gather evidence to express assurance. - 20.
+- 17. In accordance with the PAA and the general notice issued in terms thereof, I have a responsibility to report material findings on the entity's compliance with specific matters in key legislation.
+I performed procedures to identify findings but not to gather evidence to express assurance. - 18.
 The material findings on compliance with specific matters in key legislation are as follows: